particle-iot-archived/cc3000-patch-programmer/README.md

 5. When the Patch Programmer is installed, the LED should turn off.
 Press the MODE button for one second to install the Patch; the LED should start flashing magenta.
 6. When the patch has been successfully installed, the LED will switch to solid magenta.
-7. To reboot back into the Spark Core standard firmware, perform a factory reset by holding down both RESET and MODE button, release only RESET and hold for 10 seconds.
+7. To reboot back into the Spark Core standard firmware, perform a factory reset by holding down both RESET and MODE button, release only RESET, and continue to hold MODE for 10 more seconds.
 If it is successful, the LED will flash white, and then the Core will return to its previous state (but with new firmware on the CC3000).
+If you don't see rapid white flashing, try this step again.

 ## Table of Contents